 Market creation can be achieved through a reliable and systematic process by anyone, not just entrepreneurs.

-The economist Joseph Schumpeter, who is known for his concept of “creative destruction”, has had a key influence in shaping this conventional view.
+The economist Joseph Schumpeter, known for his concept of ‘creative destruction’, has been influential in shaping this view.
 Schumpeter saw entrepreneurs as the chief drivers of innovation and therefore market creation.
-His argument is that entrepreneurs take risks and learn through trial and error as they attempt to seize opportunities by applying their intuition and ingenuity.
+He argued that entrepreneurs take risks and learn through trial and error as they attempt to seize opportunities by applying their intuition and ingenuity.

-Market creation doesn’t have to be a random high-risk endeavor reserved to entrepreneurs.
+Market creation doesn’t have to be a random high-risk endeavor reserved for entrepreneurs.Click to tweet

 Blue Ocean Shift shows three basic ways to create new markets and presents a comprehensive and practical model of new market creation that anyone in any organization can follow and use to produce the result.
 The three ways are:

-· Offering a breakthrough solution for an existing industry problem
+1. Offering a breakthrough solution for an existing industry problem

-· Identifying and solving a brand-new problem or seizing a brand-new opportunity
+2. Identifying and solving a brand-new problem or seizing a brand-new opportunity

-· Redefining and solving an existing industry problem
+3. Redefining and solving an existing industry problem

 If you want to go from chasing customers to having customers seek you out, and from slow growth to seizing new growth in a way that inspires your people’s confidence, then Kim & Mauborgne’sif right for you.